-For the fish community a sub-rule will be defined based on the Species Richness map (Van der Wal et al., 2009a).
+The natural value for fish communities is defined based on the Species Richness map, see Figure 11.
 It should be noted that the number of fish species and their exact distribution will vary from year to year.
 The calculation rule allows only for a limited percentage of those areas that have a high species richness to be used for OWP.
 The reasoning behind this is that although OWP are thought to possibly have a positive effect on fish biodiversity, this is still a topic of scientific investigation.
 By preferring other areas the risk of a possible negative impact is limited and the benefits of a positive influence are increased.
-Benthos includes all organisms living on or in the sea floor, such as shells, worms, sea stars, crabs and lobsters etc. For this group of organism a benthic value map has been constructed (Van der Wal et al., 2009a) and a sub-rule for benthos is based on this map.